ArpitKhatri1/baseline-code-assistant/README.md

 - Lints HTML, CSS and JavaScript via ESLint Baseline integrations
 - Aggregates issues in a dedicated Explorer view and offers a searchable info panel for quick browser support lookups

-### Inspiration

-As a React developer working with Tailwind and inline styles, existing Baseline tooling didn’t integrate well with framework‑driven styling.
-This project brings Baseline compatibility feedback directly into those workflows inside VS Code.

 ### What it does

 - JSX/TSX parsing to extract Tailwind classes, `styled-components` CSS, and inline styles; converts them to plain CSS and validates against Baseline